-It is one thing to be an elite runner but it is a whole different ballgame to be overweight and struggling to get back into shape.
+It is one thing to be an elite runner.
+That being said, it is different being overweight and struggling to get back into shape.

 This is the biggest first step anyone can make in gaining fitness.
-You have to try and be diligent.
-Your goal cannot leave your mental rolodex.
-Write it down, visualize it, talk to yourself about it.
+So, you have to be diligent.
+Write down your goals and visualize what you want.

-Our society gives credit and attention to athletes who already have the build, possibly the genetic advantages and the determination to make the activity relatively easy.
+Our society gives credit and attention to athletes who are are at the elite level.
 What about those who have to fight just to run a couple minutes?
-Are you any less worthy?
+Are they any less worthy?
 Hardly.

 Whether your 144 lbs or 444 lbs we all have the capability to make fitness strides.

 Is Running Good for Obese?

 Running is one of the very best activities you can do if you are obese.
 You may also want to check out pool running if you want to take the impact off of your joints.
 Remember, do not be in a rush.
 No, this is not going to be easy.

 It will take a minimum of 3 to 4 weeks for your body to adapt to the training you are putting it through.
 So, start first by walking and jogging and then move into running.
 The good news is that the body always adapts.
 In addition, you will start to shed unwanted pounds the more consistent you are.

 Yes, you will feel like quitting early on.

 I, too, have dealt with failure.
 In addition, wanting to give up.
 So, I understand some of the heartache you may have encountered as well.